 There are 14 major allergens that need to be declared.
 They are:

 The EU FIC provides greater consistency to allergen labelling.
 It brings general and nutrition labelling together into a single regulation to simplify and consolidate existing labelling legislation.
-It is good news for consumers with food allergies or intolerances, as the changes will provide allergen information in a clearer and more consistent way; making it easier for them to make safer food choices when buying food or eating out.
+It is good news for consumers with food allergies or intolerances, as the changes will provide allergen information more clearly and consistently, making it easier for them to make safer food choices when buying food or eating out.

 For access to the MKG online ordering system, call MKG customer service department on 0330 058 8888 or call your MKG Territory Sales Manager.